 Fig. 3 shows the sequence that DeltaEC uses for solving Thermoacoustics related models.
+DeltaEC solves the pressure and flow rate equations, which are concluded from the momentum equation and the continuity equations of fluid mechanics, respectively.
+Sometimes, other equations such as the energy equations are combined with the momentum equation and the continuity equations for some segments.
+These equations are integrated numerically along the x coordinate that starts at the Beginning segment from the left end of the resonator as shown in Fig. 1.
+A number of trials are then performed to form solutions for p1(x) and U1(x) that make guesses meet targetsU1x.
+For each segment, DeltaEC has a more complicated momentum and continuity equations that include additional effects such as the viscous and thermal losses resulting from the acoustic power dissipation at the sides of ducts; however, the general form is as following [8]:

+dp1dx=FMomentum(P1, U1, ρm, ω, Tm,θ, geometry, gas properties, solid properties, etc. ) (7)

+dU1dx=FContinuity(P1, U1, ρm, ω, Tm, θ,geometry, gas properties, solid properties, etc. ) (8)

-[8]In this study, the incoming acoustic power varies with changing the operating conditions, and a known cooling load is applied to the cold heat exchanger.
-The boundary conditions in the theoretical model are:
+In this study, the incoming acoustic power varies with changing the operating conditions, and geometric parameters.
+A known cooling load is also applied to the cold heat exchanger.
+The boundary conditions in the DeltaEC model at the Beginning segment (x=0) are:

-Ph U= Ph P= 0 degree θ (p) = θ (U) = 0.
+Phases of particles’ pressure amplitude and flow rate are:Ph U= Ph P= 0 degree θ (p) = θ (U) = 0.

-Pressure amplitude, Po = 2 kPa.
+Pressure amplitude is constant: P1 = 2 kPa.

-[8,24]
+The first boundary condition is to enforce the occurrence of resonance frequency [8,24] through the resonator, while the second boundary condition keeps pressure amplitude with known value independent of each trial of DeltaEC.

 Insert Fig. 3 about here.

 Four targets and four guesses are considered for the current model.
-Two targets for the volume flow rate, which will enforce complex flow rate equals to zero at the bottom end of the model; the third target is a total outside energy flow equals zero, so that the model is insulated.
-The fourth target is a constant hot heat exchanger temperature of 303 K The four unknown guesses are the hot heat exchanger load required for each DeltaEC trial, the resonance frequency[6,21], beginning volume flow rate and the mean temperature[8].
+Two targets for the volume flow rate, which will enforce complex flow rate equals to zero at the bottom end of the model, appropriate for the closed end of the resonator.
+The third target is a total outside energy flow equals zero, so that the model is insulated.
+The fourth target is a constant hot heat exchanger temperature of 303 K. Temperature of the hot heat exchanger is kept constant to show how the cold temperature is lower than this specific temperature.
+The four unknown guesses are the unknown hot heat exchanger power required for each DeltaEC trial, the resonance frequency (which varies with the operating conditions and geometric parameters in each trial [6,21]), volume flow rate and the mean temperature ( that are dependent on the power of the acoustic driver [8], which is variant in this study) at the beginning segment.

 Results and Discussion

 The effect of different operating conditions and geometric parameters on both the temperature difference across the stack and the performance of a thermoacoustic refrigerator is presented.
-After that, a compromise is held for maximizing both the temperature difference across the stack and the performance as much as possible.
+After that, a compromise is held for maximizing both the temperature difference across the stack and the performance as much as possible according to the criteria of acceptable range shown in Table 2.
+These criteria are considered reasonable for the required design parameters demonstrated in Section 2, which were primarily for small-size refrigerators.
+After that, the compromised values for the operating conditions and geometric parameters were chosen to achieve two factors.
+First, the values of the operating conditions and geometric parameters fall in the shown range in table 2 for the different parameters.
+Second, the operating conditions and geometric parameters have values in between high performance and high temperature difference across the stack.

+Insert table 2 about here.

 4.1 Mean Pressure